 How do you feel / want to learn more about co-washing?
 Benefits / purpose of co-washing?

 Co-washing, mid-week, has its place when it comes to gently rinsing away some of the sweat and surface debris.
 It also helps to give your hair a boost of moisture between wash days, but shouldn’t be the sole method of “cleansing” your hair and scalp.

 SHOP NOW: Deluxe Shower Bundle

 What are you go-to natural tips, tricks & advice?

 Decide if you want to transition (and how long) or big chop.
 If you prefer to transition, plan to incorporate styles that require little to no heat and blend the different textures.
 Try styles, such as, rod sets and twist/braid outs.
 Pop in some small perm rods at the ends of your twist/braid outs to mimic natural curls or coils.
 Feel free to air dry or sit under a hooded dryer.
-Choose hydrating and moisturizing shampoos and conditioners, as well as strengthening hair treatment for curls to provide optimal moisture-protein balance.
+Choose hydrating and moisturizing shampoos and conditioners, as well as strengthening hair treatments for curly hair to provide optimal moisture-protein balance.
 Try to avoid styles with a lot of tension and manipulation, as they can cause the hair to break where the two textures meet.
 Also known as the line of demarcation.